Download Careers360 App

 3. Judicial Services (Judge or Magistrate)

 One of the best law jobs in India, most of the LLB graduates aim for judicial services to become judges or magistrates, as it is one of the prestigious career paths that comes with power and responsibility.
-They are responsible for preside over court proceedings, interpret laws, and ensure justice.
+They are responsible for presiding over court proceedings, interpreting laws, and ensuring justice.
 To pass the judicial services exam, students need to have in-depth legal knowledge and clarity to handle situations.

 Salary in India: The salary of judicial officers ranges from Rs.
 7 LPA to Rs.
 12 LPA, depending on rank and experience.
 (Source: Government Salary Structures)